Egzonrexhepi/banktransactions/README.md

 `php artisan passport:client --personal`

 ### With Valet
-  If you have an linux operating system use this [guide](https://laravel.com/docs/5.7/valet "guide") to install valet on your machine (use this one if you are using [Windows](https://github.com/cretueusebiu/valet-windows "Windows"), and simply run the application by the url http://bank-api.test/swagger to see api documentation
+  If you have an linux operating system use this [guide](https://laravel.com/docs/5.7/valet "guide") to install valet on your machine (use this one if you are using [Windows](https://github.com/cretueusebiu/valet-windows "Windows")), and simply run the application by the url http://bank-api.test/swagger to see api documentation